Heath1979/Happy-Heath/README.md

 ### Database Schema - Entity Relationship Dagram

 ![ERD Image](documentation/wireframes/lucid_chart.png)
-*Database Schema (ERD) for Haappy Heath diaplaying relationships between feature components saved within the database*
+*Database Schema (ERD) for Happy Heath diaplaying relationships between feature components saved within the database*

 This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected PostgreSQL Database.
 Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email.
 This allows the user to add and edit comments which will display their username.
 For future development users will be able to create their own blog posts and set comment approvals.